tedeh/jayson/README.md

 ## Requirements

 Jayson does not have any special dependencies that cannot be resolved with a simple `npm install`.
-It is being continuously tested using [travis-ci](https://travis-ci.org/) on the following versions:
+It is being [continuously tested][jayson-travis] using [travis-ci](https://travis-ci.org/) on the following versions/releases:

-- "latest"
+- "node"
 - "iojs"
 - "4"
 - "5"